Preparations before taking a driving test in a DMV office

-Other documents may vary depending on an applicant’s age and citizenship status as well as on specific requirements of each state.
-For example, foreigners who can’t provide SSN need to get a corresponding document from a social service office, while minors often have to present a separate parental consent in addition to the application form.
-Keep in mind that you won’t be allowed to take a DMV driving exam, if you fail to provide all the required documents, so make sure that you carefully learned the list on an official website of your state.
+Other documents may vary depending on an applicant's age and citizenship status as well as on specific requirements of each state.
+For example, foreigners who can't provide SSN need to get a corresponding document from a social service office.
+At the same time, minors often have to present separate parental consent in addition to the application form.
+Finally, keep in mind that you won't be allowed to take a DMV driving exam if you fail to provide all the required documents, so make sure that you carefully learn the list on the official website of your state.

-Also, be ready to pay the required fees: they vary from state to state and may depend on DL duration of validity.
-Besides, some states specify separate fees for a knowledge test, learner’s permit, driving examination in DMV and DL, while others include all the above-mentioned fees into a single payment.
-Note that cash payment are not available in some DMV offices and you need to provide a document verifying the payment before you are allowed to DMV driving testing.
-Check this in advance, since there is no free driving test in official branches.
+Also, be ready to pay the required fees: they vary from state to state and may depend on the DL validity duration.
+Besides, some states specify separate fees for a knowledge test, learner's permit, and driving examination in DMV and DL.
+In contrast, others include all the above-mentioned fees in a single payment.
+Finally, note that cash payments are not available in some DMV offices, and you need to provide a document verifying the payment before allowing DMV driving testing.
+Check this in advance since official branches have no free driving test.

 One more question requires your attention in the preparatory phase – an appointment.
-Quite a few states allow taking DMV driver’s license test on a walk-in basis, while many DMV offices inform applicants about mandatory scheduling.
-Applicants can schedule their appointments via phone or online up to several months in advance.
-This is quite helpful for those people who are nervous about their testing, since they get a chance to psych themselves up.
+Quite a few states allow taking DMV driver's license test on a walk-in basis, while many DMV offices inform applicants about mandatory scheduling.
+As a result, applicants can schedule their appointments via phone or online up to several months in advance.
+This is quite helpful for those people who are nervous about their testing since they get a chance to psych themselves up.

-It is no use to wonder how to pass DMV driving test, if you haven’t passed a knowledge test yet.
-If you have, you can skip this paragraph, otherwise you need to get prepared to the testing in a proper way.
-Start from learning a Driver Handbook/Manual issued by your state, since traffic rules vary a little depending on a state.
+It is no use wondering how to pass the DMV driving test if you haven't passed a knowledge test yet.
+If you have, you can skip this paragraph.
+Otherwise, you need to get prepared for the testing in a proper way.
+Start by learning a Driver Handbook/Manual issued by your state since traffic rules vary a little depending on the state.
 Besides, one can find almost all information about DMV requirements in the guide, as well as descriptions of tests.
-The manuals can be found on state DMV websites or on associated websites offering DMV driving test online along with manuals and other useful information.
+The manuals can be found on state DMV websites or on associated websites offering DMV driving tests online, along with manuals and other helpful information.